Zemra Lake

 The Zemra Lake (Liqeni i Zemrës) is a lake in the western edge of the Republic of Kosovo.
-Roughly in shape of a heart, the lake stretches inside the Prokletije, some 400 m away from Albania.
+Roughly in shape of a heart, the lake stretches inside the Accursed Mountains, some 400 m away from Albania.
 It is situated between 2,200 and 2,500 metres of elevation above sea level on the northern slopes of Maja e Gusanit, near Maja e Gjeravicës.